 Taking the time to build real relationships with people goes a long way.

-Spend a few minutes every day or week to reach out to your fans and let them get to know more about you as an artist.
+Spend a few minutes every day or week to reach out to your fans and tell them more about you as an artist.

 No Call-To-Action

-Does your WordPress artist website make it clear that you have art for sale?
+Does your WordPress artist website clarify that you have art for sale?

 Is your art easy to be found on your site?

-Do your landing pages include prices and a way for them to purchase if they are interested in buying a piece?
+Do your landing pages include prices and a way for them to purchase if they want to buy a piece?

-Is there a way for potential art buyers to contact you if they have any questions before making a purchase?
+Is there a way for potential art buyers to contact you if they have any questions before purchasing?

-In advertising materials, a call-to-action is a piece of content intended to induce a viewer, reader, or listener to perform a specific act, typically taking the form of an instruction or directive (e.g. buy now or click here ).
+In advertising materials, a call-to-action is content intended to induce a viewer, reader, or listener to perform a specific act, typically taking the form of an instruction or directive (e.g. buy now or click here ).

-Everything that you publish on your site should have a clear call-to-action that instructs the reader what to do after they have finished reading the content.
+Everything you publish on your site should have a clear call to action that instructs the reader what to do after reading the content.

 Related Resorce: